The Texas

 Other sites of interest

-There are a lot of sites about the Zipper Merge, but here are a few good ones.
+There is a plethora of articles and websites about the Zipper Merge, but here are a few good ones.

 TxDOT San Antonio blog - Is the "zipper merge" rude?